 At 5:45 p.m., Emma returned to the same 7-Eleven store she was at earlier in the day and purchased a prepaid cell phone using her debit card.
 And like before, she peered out the front doors as if waiting or looking for someone.

-After leaving the store, Emma headed over to Sandy Merriman.
-A staff member told her that Shelley was on her way to Victoria, which made Emma nervous, according to the witnesses at the shelter.
-She ran off and a staff member ran after her, but lost her.
+After leaving the store, Emma headed to Sandy Merriman.
+According to witnesses at the shelter, a staff member told her that Shelley was on her way to Victoria, making Emma nervous.
+She ran off, and a staff member ran after her but lost her.
 It is unclear how staff knew Shelley was coming as she never informed the shelter of her arrival.

 She then asks to be dropped off exactly where she was picked up.
 When they arrive, she asks if she can sit in his cab for a while.
 The driver observes her behaving strangely.
 She becomes anxious and paranoid when she hears the dispatch radio.
 She stares at it and asks, “Why is there noise coming out of that?”
 She pays the fare with her debit card and quickly exits the cab (HelpFindEmmaFillipoff.com).

-At 7:00 p.m.
-Dennis called the police, who located Emma at 7:17 p.m.
+At 7:00 p.m., Dennis called the police, who located Emma at 7:17 p.m.
 They spoke with her for about 45 minutes before deciding that she was not a threat to herself or anyone else and let her walk away.
-This is the last confirmed sighting of Emma.
+It is the last confirmed sighting of Emma.

 Interestingly, the identities of the two police officers who spoke with Emma have not been released.
-Shelley sent in a Freedom of Information (FOI) request in May 2015 but it was denied without reason.
+Shelley sent in a Freedom of Information (FOI) request in May 2015, but officials denied it without reason.

-At 11:17 a.m. on December 5th, a man driving a white van attempted to use Emma’s $200 prepaid credit card at a Petro-Canada station on Sooke Road.
+At 11:17 a.m. on December 5, a man driving a white van attempted to use Emma’s $200 prepaid credit card at a Petro-Canada station on Sooke Road.
 He told police he found the card along the roadside.
-After being questioned and polygraphed by police, he was cleared as a suspect.
+Police questioned and polygraphed him but later cleared him as a suspect.

-Also on December 5th, Julian Huard became a person of interest in Emma’s disappearance after sending odd Facebook messages to Shelley.
-One message said he would help Emma build a log cabin in the woods.
-He was cleared as a suspect after being questioned and polygraphed by police.
+Later that day, Julian Huard became a person of interest in Emma’s disappearance after sending odd Facebook messages to Shelley.
+One said he would help Emma build a log cabin in the woods.
+Investigators also released him after he passed a polygraph test.

 The Search for Emma Fillipoff

 Volunteers, friends, and family of Emma searched Victoria and the communities of Vancouver Island for Emma.
-Several more unconfirmed sightings were discovered at this time, but nothing came from them.
+Detectives discovered several more unconfirmed sightings at this time, but nothing came from them.

-The dive team from Victoria Police Department searched the waters near Inner Harbour, a place where Emma was seen, but found nothing.
+The Victoria Police Department’s dive team searched the waters near Inner Harbour, where Emma was seen but found nothing.

 Despite numerous media resources covering this case and all of the sightings of Emma, she remains missing.

-Jesokah and Emma are similar in appearance – slim, with long, blonde hair, and 5’5″ tall.
-Both disappeared in the fall at night.
+Jesokah and Emma are similar in appearance – thin build, 5’5″ tall, and long, blonde hair.
+Both disappeared at night in the fall.
 Even though Jesokah was only 17 and Emma 26, Emma looked younger than her age.

-Not sure if these two are related, but it’s worth mentioning.
+Not sure if these two cases are related, but it’s worth mentioning.

 True Crime Diva’s Thoughts

-This one intrigued me because of all the sightings of Emma and Emma’s odd behavior prior to her disappearance.
+This one intrigued me because of all the sightings of Emma and Emma’s odd behavior before her disappearance.

 I have to wonder if someone was following her the day she disappeared and the days before.
-She is caught on video at the YWCA and 7-Eleven looking out the doors several times, as if she’s looking for someone.
-She entered and exited the YWCA four times in a 14-minute period.
+She is caught on video at the YWCA and 7-Eleven looking out the doors several times as if she’s looking for someone.
+She entered and exited the YWCA four times in 14 minutes.

 I find it odd that she bought a $200 prepaid credit card using her debit card.
 She had between $2,000 and $3,000 in her bank account.
-What did she need the prepaid card for??
+Why did she need the prepaid card??
 She also bought a prepaid cell phone that was never activated.
 Why?
 Was she planning on leaving the area without telling anyone but then was abducted before she got the chance?

 I don’t think Emma disappeared willingly.
-I think she was abducted and murdered.
+I believe she was abducted and murdered.
 By who, I have no idea.
-The day of her disappearance she was walking all over the downtown Victoria area, so really, it could have been anyone.
-This case could be one of those in-the-wrong-place-at-the-wrong-time cases.
+On the day of her disappearance, she walked around downtown Victoria, so really, it could have been anyone.
+This case could be one of those at-the-wrong-place-at-the-wrong-time cases.

-I’m a little suspicious of the guy who found her prepaid credit card and I want to know why he was cleared as a suspect.
-He went to use that at a gas station on Sooke Road, the same road Jesokah Adkens disappeared from in 2001.
-And if I’m correct, the gas station was just a few short miles from the bus stop Jesokah was at.
+I’m a little suspicious of the guy who found her prepaid credit card, and I want to know why he was cleared as a suspect.
+He used that at a gas station on Sooke Road, the same road Jesokah Adkens disappeared from in 2001.
+And if I’m correct, the gas station was just a few short miles from Jesokah’s bus stop.
 I’m not sure I buy his story about finding it along the roadside.
-He attempted to use the card exactly one week after Emma vanished.
+He attempted to use the card precisely one week after Emma vanished.

 Why are there NO OTHER sightings of Emma after 8:00 p.m. (after police let her go) on the 28th?
 The next sighting, which is unconfirmed, occurred the next day on the 29th.
 The only other unconfirmed sighting came on December 2nd, four days after Emma vanished.

-I do think it’s possible that Emma’s and Jesokah’s cases are related.
-They disappeared within 40 miles from one another and they resembled each other.
-I don’t think the long gap between matters because the person could have murdered women elsewhere during that time.
+I think Emma’s and Jesokah’s cases may be related.
+They disappeared within 40 miles from one another, and they resembled each other.
+I don’t think the long gap between matters because the person could have murdered women elsewhere during that time or was incarcerated.